 - for units with vehicle attachments, which increases fuel consumption,

-- if you suspect fuel thefts while driving,
+- if you suspect fuel drains while driving,

 - if the mileage-based algorithm doesn’t produce expected results.